The following parts are needed to restore this turret:

 The Boeing Aircraft Company, Bell Aviation Company and Glenn L. Martin.

-The aircraft that this tail section came from is believed to have been built by Boeing under contract
+The aircraft that this tail section came from was built by Boeing under contract W33-038-19673-32-48 under block of

-Army Air Force Serial Numbers:
+production B-29-65-BW, Army Air Force Serial Numbers: 44-69805 through 44-69904 (100 aircraft produced and delivered)

 Each aircraft under this contract cost $618,045.00 to include the engines, propellers and radio equipment.